theo-armour/2025/blog/2025-10-25-only-limit-imagination.md

 Your good words allowed me to scuttle back to my happy place.

-There, I am reminded of the corporate motto used in the late 80s by of my former employer, Autodesk To describe the uses to which you could put their product AutoCAD, a computer-aided design system I helped design:
+There, I am reminded of the corporate motto used in the late 80s by of my former employer, Autodesk to describe the uses to which you could put their product AutoCAD, a computer-aided design system (I helped design):

 "The only limit is your imagination."